Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 #### A Quick Note on Reward Signals

+In this section we introduce the concepts of _intrinsic_ and _extrinsic_ rewards, which helps explain some of the training methods.

+In reinforcement learning, the end goal for the Agent is to discover a behavior (a Policy) that maximizes a reward.
+Uou will need to provide the agent one or more reward signals to use during training.Typically, a reward is defined by your environment, and corresponds to reaching some goal.
+These are what we refer to as _extrinsic_ rewards, as they are defined external of the learning algorithm.

+Rewards, however, can be defined outside of the environment as well, to encourage the agent to behave in certain ways, or to aid the learning of the true extrinsic reward.
+We refer to these rewards as _intrinsic_ reward signals.
+The total reward that the agent will learn to maximize can be a mix of extrinsic and intrinsic reward signals.

+The ML-Agents Toolkit allows reward signals to be defined in a modular way, and we provide three reward signals that can the mixed and matched to help shape your agent's behavior:
+- `extrinsic`: represents the rewards defined in your environment, and is enabled by default
+- `gail`: represents an intrinsic reward signal that is defined by GAIL (see below)
+- `curiosity`: represents an intrinsic reward signal that encourages exploration in sparse-reward environments that is defined by the Curiosity module (see below).

 ### Deep Reinforcement Learning

 ML-Agents provide an implementation of two reinforcement learning algorithms: